 The Company has been developing and prototyping various renditions of its delivery drone units since the Company's inception in 2014.
-Currently, the Company is on its eighth rendition of its next generation delivery drone which features a heavy lifting airframe design, next generation motor and electronic management control systems.
+Currently, the Company is on its twelfth rendition of its next generation delivery drone which features a heavy lifting airframe design, next generation motor and electronic management control systems.
 In order to increase distance and delivery capacity for its drone vehicles, the Company intends to expand on its commercial operations by introducing larger, heavier-lifting (400+lbs) drone vehicles in remote, rural and suburban communities and potentially in international jurisdictions.
 The Company is in discussions respecting various new opportunities related to its drone delivery services both in Canada and in international markets, based on increased payload capacity drone vehicles.

-Through its experimentation with advanced construction materials and techniques including integration of graphene, carbon fiber and advanced molecular coatings known as topology optimization of Nano polymers, the Company (in collaboration with Canadian university engineering groups) has advanced its remotely piloted aircraft system ("RPAS") development.
+Through its experimentation with advanced construction materials and techniques the Company (in collaboration with Canadian university engineering groups) has advanced its remotely piloted aircraft system ("RPAS") development.
 Working closely with industry experts and Canadian avionics firms, the Company has advanced the development of its proprietary logistics management, deployment and communications systems.
 The Company expects these advancements will satisfy the Canadian Federal government's future legislative requirements for commercial drone delivery services.